Crowbar-Sledgehammer/glbsp/doom2brush/README.txt

    a file called 'in.gwa'.
 Don't forget this step if doing multiple maps!

-4. now drag the 'in.wad' file onto doom2brush.exe -- this
-   will convert the map and create a 'out.map' file.
+4. run doom2brush.exe by double clicking on it -- this will convert the map and create a 'out.map' file.

 NOTE: the map must be in DOOM format, this program does not